The Bachelor of Science in Mathematics with Secondary Education Certification prepares students teaching mathematics in the 21st century.

-Contemporary mathematics education research, international and national mathematics achievement tests and current professional standards point to the need for mathematics teachers who are competent in content and pedagogical knowledge.
+Contemporary mathematics education research, international and national mathematics achievement tests, and current professional standards point to the need for mathematics teachers who are competent in content and pedagogical knowledge.
 Currently, there is a demand for highly qualified mathematics teachers in our nation's secondary schools.
 Someone who enjoys and excels in mathematics and has the potential to establish positive learning relationships with young people should consider a career in teaching mathematics.

 Shippensburg University embraces the challenge of preparing strong mathematics teachers for the 21st century.
-SU graduates are in great demand to fill teaching positions that are available locally and across the country.
+Ship graduates are in great demand to fill teaching positions that are available locally and across the country.
 Shippensburg University's program is nationally recognized by the National Council of Teachers of Mathematics, and is accredited by the National Council for Accreditation of Teacher Education.

-The B.S. in Mathematics with Secondary Education Certification is a thoughtfully planned sequence of courses designed to prepare future teachers for teaching mathematics in grades 7 through 12.
+The BS in Mathematics with Secondary Education Certification is a thoughtfully planned sequence of courses designed to prepare future teachers for teaching mathematics in grades 7 through 12.
 The program is designed to provide a strong and diverse mathematics content knowledge complemented by an awareness of best practices and effective strategies for teaching mathematics.
 Class sizes are small, so students get to know faculty well.
 A key strength of the program is that students earn a bachelor’s degree in mathematics, in addition to a teaching certificate.
 The program prepares the graduate for a rewarding career as a mathematics teacher as well as for further studies in mathematics.

-The Shippensburg University mathematics faculty is a team of energetic individuals who are experts in their fields of study — in addition to being dynamic teachers!
+mathematics faculty is a team of energetic individuals who are experts in their fields of study — in addition to being dynamic teachers!
 They believe in teaching mathematics for understanding and enjoy collaborating with students on

-The Department of Mathematics classroom facilities include a mathematics teaching lab.
+Department of Mathematics classroom facilities include a mathematics teaching lab.
 The mathematics education lab has an extensive library including a collection of the National Science Foundation’s recognized Standards-based curricula, publications from the National Council of Teachers of Mathematics, and many activity resources for teachers.